Skip to main content

 Hyundai Tucson Hybrid

-This is the most direct comparison.
-Shared corporate hardware means the choice is mostly styling, interior layout, and the deal in front of you.
+The most direct comparison.
+Shared corporate hardware and on-par AWD economy (per Cars.com) mean the choice is mostly styling, interior layout, and the deal in front of you.
 Line up the exact trims and prices, then let cargo needs, looks, and dealer terms break the tie.

 More upscale road feel